ZenCocoon/redmine_zencocoon_linked_issues/README.md

 Setup the project ID (eg. 1) within `lib/redmine_zencocoon_linked_issues/constants.rb` Update the link name if needed with the translations files at `config/locales/*.yml` and `lang/*.yml`

-## Usage

-To use in a `development` environment, please make sure to add the following settings in you `config/environments/development.rb`

-    config.to_prepare do
-      IssuesController.send(:include, RedmineZenCocoonLinkedIssues::IssuesControllerPatch)
-    end

 ## License

 MIT License.
 Copyright 2011 Sébastien Grosjean